spences10/scottspence.me/src/pages/md/faq.md

   has to be, if not **"no,"** at least **["read this first."]**

 * Contact me by email.
 That's my preferred means of communication.
-If we are still interested in things after a few email exchanges, perhaps then a phone call can be arranged.
+If we are still interested in after some fact checking I'd love to have a chat.

 ### Can I take a look at your [CV]?